PanagiotisCh00/MLP-Object-oriented/README.md

-# MachineLearningRepo
+#MLP-Object-oriented
 This is a repository for some machine learning projects i did in CS 442: Machine Learning course in university of Cyprus.
-In the first project (MLP.py) i created a feed forward Neural Network in python that calculates the XOR function.
-The method of learning is Back Propagation (on-line update with momentum).
+In the first project (MLP.py) i created a Multilayer Perceptron in python that calculates the XOR function.
+I used object-oriented design to create its architecture and learning algorithm